This Fact Sheet is not relevant in your region

 Limited companies (Scotland)

 This fact sheet tells you about what you can do if your limited company has debts that it is struggling to pay.
-It outlines the options available step-by-step and explains other important things to think about when running a limited company.
+It outlines the solutions available and explains other important things to think about when running a limited company.

 Use this fact sheet to:

-- find out what options are available for dealing with your limited company’s debts.
+• find out what solutions are available for dealing with your limited company’s debts.

 This fact sheet includes: